padogrid/bundle-none-app-simulator/README.md

     timeInterval: 500

     # Start time in 'timeFormat'.
 The timestamp (base time) begins at 'startTime' and incremented
-    # by `timeInterval' per equation exection.
+    # by `timeInterval' per equation execution.
     # Default: current time
     startTime: null